-Location of the education: University of Pécs, Faculty of Engineering and Information Technology, Boszorkány u.
-2, H-7624 Pécs, Hungary
+Location of the education: University of Pécs, Faculty of Engineering and Information Technology (Boszorkány str.
+2, H-7624 Pécs, Hungary)

 Location of the professional training: Multifly Ltd Aviation School, Pécs-Pogány airport

-The fourth is completely practice oriented whereas students are introduced to real commercial operation at Multifly Kft.
+The fourth semester is completely practice oriented whereas students are introduced to real commercial operation at Multifly Kft.
 At the end of the training students are expected to obtain their EASA Commercial Pilot License for Aeroplanes with ATPL(A) Theoretical credit and all of the qualifications needed to acquire employment as an airline pilot, flight instructor or commercial pilot.
-During the program the students expected to successfully pass a theoretical examination of 14 subjects front of the Civil Aviation Authority.
+During the programme, students expected to successfully pass a theoretical examination of 14 subjects in front of the Civil Aviation Authority.

-The program provides the students 229 hours of total flight time excluding 32 hours on a synthetic training device (STD - simulator).
-During the whole program the students are flying with various types of aeroplanes such as Cessna 150/152, Cessna 310, Socata TB-20, Mooney, Piper Arrow.
+The programme provides students 229 hours of total flight time excluding 32 hours on a synthetic training device (STD - simulator).
+During the whole programme, students are flying with various types of aeroplanes such as Cessna 150/152, Cessna 310, Socata TB-20, Mooney, Piper Arrow.
 Students are also going to learn how to fly during night using visual references on the ground and operate an aircraft within instrument meteorological conditions using on-board instruments following instrument flight rules (IFR).